mesonbuild/meson/docs/markdown/Reference-manual.md

   then use the `.found()` method on the returned object to check whether it was found or not.

+- `native` defines how this executable should be searched.
+By default it is set to `false`, which causes Meson to first look for the executable in the cross file (when cross building) and if it is not defined there, then from the system.
+If set to `true`, the cross file is ignored and the program is only searched from the system.

 Meson will also autodetect scripts with a shebang line and run them with the executable/interpreter specified in it both on Windows (because the command invocator will reject the command otherwise) and